What is a cookie banner?

 What are the requirements for cookie banners?

-The DSGVO / General Data Protection Regulation and the new TTDSG require the prior, informed consent of the users of your website.
-In addition, the DSGVO requires - and this is important! - that you must document any consent in the cookie banner
+The GDPR / General Data Protection Regulation and the new TDDDG require the prior, informed consent of your website users.
+In addition, the GDPR requires - and this is important! - that you must document any consent in the cookie banner.

-In order to implement the site in a DSGVO-compliant and TTDSG-compliant manner, the Cookie Banner must be part of a cookie consent management solution for your website, so that the following 4 points are covered!
+To implement the site in a DSGVO-compliant and TDDDG-compliant manner, the Cookie Banner must be part of a cookie consent management solution for your website, so that the following 4 points are covered!

-- To make an informed decision, you need to provide visitors with detailed, specific and accurate information about all scripts and cookies used on the website in the Cookie Banner.
+- To make an informed decision, you must provide visitors with detailed, specific and accurate information about all scripts and cookies used on the website in the Cookie Banner.

 - Visitors must be able to consent or withhold consent to each script and cookie , and you must be able to easily revoke that consent at any time!